Map of Syria (courtesy of Wiki Commons)

 At the regional level

 The Syrian crisis has done much to destabilise the region, and there is significant risk of the conflict spreading outside of Syria.
-Important to this is the issue of refugees.
-Jordan hosts around 656,000 registered refugees from Syria, while Egypt hosts over 130,000, Iraq hosts around 247,000, Lebanon hosts over 1.5 million, and Turkey hosts around 3.4 million (UNICEF, 2018).
-UNICEF goes on to note that the presence of these refugees has put notable strain on the resources of many host countries (especially in Lebanon), which has in turn caused increased tensions among the local communities.
+As of September-October 2018, Jordan hosts around 671,919 registered refugees from Syria, while Egypt hosts over 131,504, Iraq hosts around 250,184, Lebanon hosts 952,562, and Turkey hosts around 3.6 million (UNHCR,2018).
+UNICEF notes that the presence of these refugees has put notable strain on the resources of many host countries (especially in Lebanon), which has in turn caused increased tensions among the local communities (UNICEF, 2018)

 Iraq and Iran stand out as the only regional countries which support the Assad regime (Business Insider, 2013, Guardian, 2015).
 However, there is not unanimous support for opposition groups in the other regional countries.
 In January 2018, Turkey began the Afrin Offensive, targeting the Kurdish YPG.
 This is a US-backed opposition group in Syria, which Turkey labels as a terrorist organisation (BBC, 2018).
 In turn, the Syrian government provided the Kurdish forces with additional troops (Independent, 2018).
 Meanwhile, the Lebanon-based group Hezbollah continues to support the Assad regime (BBC, 2017).

 At the global level